ByConity/ByConity/docker/executable_wrapper/FDB_installation.md

 systemctl restart fdb.service
 ```

-Then come back to the first machine and execute this command to change redundant mode to `triple`
+Then come back to the first machine, connect to FDB using fdbcli again and execute this command to change redundant mode to `triple`

 ```
 configure triple